fhb-codelabs/fhb-codelabs.github.io/site/codelabs/iac-terraform-exo-cloudinit.md

 For this example, we already assigned environment variables; the ones which started with TF_VAR_.

+### Setting up the state
+Now we can initialize our new state using: `terraform init`.
+If you navigate to your bucket in the exoscale console, you should see a terraform.tfstate object now.

 ## Initial Setup of Cloud Instances
-* We will create 6 instances
+* We will create 2 instances, a frontend and a backend service
-  - "main" is the frontend-service for this application and the body of the podtato-head
-  - "left and right legs and arms, and the hat" will represent the corresponding parts of the podtatohead

 * Create a file called main.tf
-* Create the configuration for these 4 instances
+* Create the configuration for these 2 instances
 ``` terraform

 # Data Source for getting the ubuntu template